Skip to main content Skip to complementary content

 Recreating datasets

 You can recreate the datasets from the source.
-When you recreate a dataset, there will be data loss in the data asset.
+When you recreate a dataset, there will be data loss.
 As long as you have the source data, you can reload it from the source.

 This requires stopping the task.